SBA loan guidelines were changed recently to allow self storage/mini storage or mini warehouse businesses as an eligible business type.

 The SBA updated their guidelines re: certain passive income properties:

-Recreational vehicle parks (RV Parks), Campgrounds, Marinas and similar types of businesses are eligible for SBA financing if 50% or more of the business’s revenue for the previous year was from transients who stay for 30 days or less at a time.
-If the business is a start-up, the applicant’s projections must show more than 50% of the business’s revenue will be derived from transients who stay for 30 days or less at a time.
+Recreational vehicle parks (RV Parks), Campgrounds, Marinas and similar types of businesses are eligible for SBA financing if 50% or more of the business’s revenue for the previous year was from visitors who stay for 30 days or less at a time.
+If the business is a start-up, the applicant’s projections must show more than 50% of the business’s revenue will be derived from visitors/customers who stay for 30 days or less at a time.

 Many lenders will still pass on these types of properties due to inexperience with (or lack of comfort with) the property type, but some loans will get done.

 Update #2: I thought it might be helpful to copy an e-mail I recently sent to a commercial real estate agent inquiring about SBA financing: